The figures are shocking. Three quarters of

 Woodrow Wilson (1856-1924) ~ US President

-in organic evolution.
-It surprises me that at this late date such questions
+I do believe in organic evolution.
+It surprises me that at this late date

-forests: they cannot stand alone, and are only stable when
+trees in German forests: they cannot stand alone, and are only stable when

 Cathy Young ~ Journalist

 there were far fewer people than usual both in the hijacked planes and

 in the targeted buildings.
 You'd think God could have simply tipped off

 list of deities from the different religions,